1. World problems

 Counter-claim

 Political police are often exaggerated as a pressing issue, but in reality, they serve a crucial role in maintaining national security and public order.
-The focus on political policing distracts from more significant societal problems, such as economic inequality and healthcare access.
-Instead of vilifying these institutions, we should recognize their necessity in safeguarding democracy and stability.
-Overemphasizing the threat of political police undermines genuine discussions about pressing issues that truly affect our communities.This information has been generated by artificial intelligence.
+The focus on political policing distracts from more significant problems, such as economic inequality and healthcare access.
+Instead of demonizing these institutions, we should recognize their necessity in safeguarding democracy.
+Overemphasizing the threat of political police undermines genuine discussions about pressing societal issues that truly impact our lives.This information has been generated by artificial intelligence.

 Broader